juggernautjha/lambdatorrent/README.md

 - Implementing the peer wire protocol.
 For some reason TCP connections take a long time to materialize.
 - Magnet link parser because piratebay has moved away from .torrent files.

 ### Future Work
 - Put downloaded chunks together.
 - Maybe figure out seeding.

+### Trivia
+- Why is it called λTorrent?
+If you are asking this you are clearly not an FP appreciator.
+- What is a monad?
+A monad is a monoid in the category of endofunctors.